note96e/thorium/doc/buildguide.md

 # (Optional) Foam
 Placing 3–3.5mm thick foam above and below the PCB helps reduce noise.
 The design files for the foam are stored below. https://github.com/note96e/thorium/tree/main/foam
+By cutting the standoff sections of the keyboard case, the PCB can be supported by foam, resulting in a different typing feel.